dav22297/Excess_heat_wiki/CM_excess_heat.md

 #### Load profiles

 The mentioned load profiles consist of 8760 points which represent the load for every hour of the 365 days.
-Further information about the profiles can be found here and here.
+Further information about the **[load profiles can be found here](https://gitlab.com/hotmaps/load_profile)**

 #### Computation of costs